desmondwong1215/tp/docs/DeveloperGuide.md

 * The target student (identified by index) exists in the displayed list.

 **MSS:**
-1. Tuition center owner commands to edit a student (selected by index in the current view) with new details (e.g., updated parent phone number, corrected name spelling, updated gender).
+1. Tuition center owner commands to edit a student (selected by index in the current view) with new details (e.g., updated phone number, corrected name spelling, updated gender).
 2. EB updates the details of the selected student.
 3. EB displays the edited student information and shows a success message.